prashanth233/Mini_Perplexity/README.md

 The application is deployed on Vercel.
 You can access the live version here: [Mini Perplexity System](https://mini-perplexity-tu5c.vercel.app/)

 **Deployment Steps:**
-1. Ensure the `.env` file is created with the required API keys using the `setup.sh` script.
-2. Deploy the project by linking your GitHub repository to Vercel.
+1. Deployed the project by linking GitHub repository to Vercel.
-3. Configure the environment variables in the Vercel dashboard with your API keys.
+2. Configured the environment variables in the Vercel dashboard with API keys.
-4. Deploy and access the live application using the generated Vercel URL.
+3. Deployed and access the live application using the generated Vercel URL.

 ## Usage